NHMPh/LightGun/README.md

  - #### 5 Have fun
    Be sure to turn on the overlay border when you start your game and save your setting and.

    Tips: Open your game and then hold ``LeftCtrl + B`` to enable the overlay border.
-Then hit  hold ``LeftShift + B`` to start the light gun.
+Then hold ``LeftShift + B`` to start the light gun.

    You can also customize what input will be send when you click/shoot outside of the screen and the border width here.

     ![Example Image](Readme_img/4.png "CamCal")